berndlosert/agda-base/README.md

 ## A more complex example

-Save the following code into a file called echo-server.agda:
+Save the following code into a file called `echo-server.agda`:

 ```agda
  open import Prelude